-The ICN could provide one of the first platforms for promoting a coherent approach to integrating climate change, biodiversity and ecosystems, nutrition and health with food security to create an ambitious agenda for green growth.
+The ICN2 could provide one of the first platforms for promoting a coherent approach to integrating climate change, biodiversity and ecosystems, nutrition and health with food security to create an ambitious agenda for green growth.
+Recommending the adoption and endorsement of the use of the term "Food and Nutrition Security" instead of "Food Security" and Nutrition would be a positive output from ICN2.